Andrea041/Operative-System-Project/README.md

 # Operating System project for OS course

-Implementation choices:
+## Implementation choices
 Client side:
 - Seats can only be booked in a rightward direction, starting from a designated seat

 Server side:
 - Storage must be in the 'storage' folder and must be at the same level as the folder containing the compiled code

 ### Hall Configuration:
 - Rows: 6